-Planting in Niagara can start from early May until mid-to-late October.
+Planting in Niagara can start from early May until mid to late October.
 Spring planting is best when the soil is moist, but not saturated.
 Fall planting can be very successful when using hardy plant stock and when plants have a few weeks to establish before the first frost.

-Native plants are well adapted to local climate conditions but will require watering for the first 3-4 weeks after planting.
+Native plants are well adapted to local climate conditions, but will require watering for the first 3-4 weeks after planting.
 Deep, infrequent watering is best.
 Allow the soil to dry out between watering as this will encourage deep root growth.
 Unless the plants have been planted in the wrong type of soil, they will not require fertilizing.
-Many environmentallyfriendly alternatives do exist, if fertilizing is needed.
+Many environmentally friendly alternatives do exist if fertilizing is needed.

 Some weeding may be required until the plants become established.
 Mulch can help reduce the need to weed and water while adding aesthetic value.
-Remember that mulch can also trap water near the surface of the root zone and may encourage shallow rooting.
-Try to keep mulch light (3-5 cm) and leave small areas mulch-free to maintain habitat for ground nesting bees.
+Remember that mulch can trap water near the surface of the root zone, and may encourage shallow rooting and plants that are prone to drought.
+Mulch can also decompose quickly and rob the soil of vital plant nutrients.